-Terms and Conditions:
+Terms and Conditions: NECA - NSW will manage all of NECA - ACT excess.

-NECA - NSW will manage all NECA - ACT Chapters operations for which it will charge an administration fee of \$5,000 per month.
-If at the end of the financial year NECA - ACT has in excess of \$10,000 in profits,

-NECA - NSW will appropriate the excess.
+Chapters operations for which it will charge an administration fee of \$5,000 per month.
+If at the end of the financial year NECA - ACT has in excess of \$10,000 in profits, NECA - NSW will appropriate the

-Nature of expenses/consultancy service:

-Administration and Membership Services
+Nature of expenses/consultancy service: Administration and Membership Services